nterprise/api-docs/data/docs/jekyll/api/niagara/oas_customer.md

                                   },
                                   "default": {
                                     "type": "string",
+                                    "nullable": true,
-                                    "description": "If this is set and the value is not in the approved_list, set the value to this", "nullable": true
+                                    "description": "If this is set and the value is not in the approved_list, set the value to this"
                                   }
                                 }
                               }